Pope

 or morals (3) to be held by the universal Church.
 If these conditions, as

-defined by the First Vatican Council, are not met, error – even serious error – is possible.
+defined by the First Vatican Council, are not met, error – even serious error – is possible (albeit unlikely).

-they will have a difficult time explaining this one - unless their definition
+they will have a difficult time explaining away this non-definitive judgment of Celestine - unless, of course, their definition

-of “infallibly safe” includes teachings that are contrary to Divine law and confirm a person in an objective state of mortal sin.
+of “infallibly safe” includes judgments that are contrary to Divine law and confirm a person in an objective state of mortal sin.

 [1] Idem si quidem iuris erit in